 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
-16, F, 9, denotes that all information obtained during the intake screening process and PREA Mental Health Assessment shall be used to make individualize and safety based determinations and assist in the initial classification and institutional assignment of the inmate as well as determine work, education and programs, in accordance with ADOC Classification Manual, AR433 and AR435, with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive.
+16, F, 9, denotes that all information obtained during the intake screening process and PREA Mental Health Assessment shall be used to make individualize and safety based determinations and assist in the initial classification and institutional assignment of the inmate as well as determine work, education and programs, in accordance with ADOC Classification Manual, AR433 and AR435, with the goal of keeping separate those inmates at high risk of being sexually victimized from thoseat high risk of being sexually abusive.

-The Auditor interviewed staff who conduct the intake screenings and was advised that all medical and mental health records are contained in a separate and secure database.
-This database is accessed only through medical or mental health staff, and information is only provided to classification and high-level staff on a need-to-know basis.
+Staff who conduct the intake screenings confirmed all medical and mental health records are contained in a separate and secure database.
+The database is accessed only through medical or mental health staff, and information is only provided to classification and high-level staff on a need-to-know basis.